backupbrew/switchbrew/NCM services.md

 This is a 0x10-byte entry.
 This is originally from the hex portion of "<hex>.nca" directory-names from this storage FS(like [SD](SD%20Filesystem.md "wikilink")).
-This is also referred to as "ContentId" in the offical SDK.
+This is also referred to as "ContentId" in the official SDK.

 The NcaID is the same as the first 0x10-bytes from the calculated SHA256 hash, from hashing the entire output from